Flat price without hidden fees, surprise costs, or inflated profit margins

 The IUI procedure is a low-risk fertility treatment, but there are some potential symptoms and side effects to be aware of.
 You can read more about potential risks here.

-At Oma, we charge $500 for IUI.
+At Oma, we charge $2000 for IUI.
 Compared to other types of fertility treatments, it's one of the cheapest options out there.
-It's also a fast procedure, so you don't have to use up too much vacation time or arrange for childcare costs when you go in for your appointment.
+It's also a fast outpatient procedure.
 You can read more about IUI at Oma here.

 Implantation typically occurs 6-12 days after an IUI is conducted.